 - Copper and Aluminum Together

-3Because the copper line set, copper coils, and fins are aluminum, where the copper joins the aluminum, it is subject to galvanic corrosion.
-Galvanic corrosion will occur when two dissimilar metals pressed together.
+3Because the copper tube line set, copper coils, and fins are aluminum, where the copper joins the aluminum, it is subject to galvanic corrosion.
+Galvanic corrosion will occur when two dissimilar metals are pressed together.
 Furthermore, modern technology and advancements in joining dissimilar metals have made this con very minimal for aluminum.

 Aluminum Repair Ease

 5Because an aluminum coil is challenging to repair, air conditioner manufacturers use a heavy-duty cabinet to protect the coils.
 Lastly, that makes it more difficult to clean the aluminum coil without disassembling the cabinet.